Time present and time past / Are both perhaps present in time future, / And time future contained in time past” – T.S. Eliot

 Exhibition Platform

-The exhibition will premiere on November 1st 2025 on ai.chronotopes.net and remain online until at least 2030.
+Moons, Castles, Trees | AI Chronotopes premiered on November 1st 2025 and will remain online until at least 2030.

 FAQ: Moons, Castles, Trees Open Call